j-sieben/PIT/Doc/installing_pit.md

 This example will install PIT within user `PIT_OWNER` and set `AMERICAN` as the default language for messages.
 All parameters are case insensitive.

-## Uninstall PIT
+## Uninstall `PIT`
-To uninstall PIT, simply call `pit_uninstall.sql` from the installation folder.
+To uninstall `PIT`, simply call `pit_uninstall.sql` from the installation folder.
 This script requires a dba account as well, as it removes packages in other schemas.
-To make life a bit easier for me, you have to pass in the same parameters as you did when installing PIT, meaning the PIT-owner and the default language.
+To make life a bit easier for me, you have to pass in the same parameters as you did when installing `PIT`, meaning the `PIT` owner and the default language.

 ```
-rem always make sure that the console is set to UTF-8
-set nls_lang=AMERICAN_AMERICA.AL32UTF8

 rem switch to the directory where you copied the git repository to
 cd C:\temp\PIT\PIT
 set nls_lang=GERMAN_GERMANY.AL32UTF8